ABOUT DR SIMON YAM (OR 'BRO SIMON')

 MY BODY ART - EMBRACING MY HERITAGE AND VALUES

 Many whom I have met - whether they are colleagues, trainees, peers, clients or even just hospitality staff at the local checkout - have often asked about the tattoos on my arms.
 I guess it is unique for them as it is written in Chinese characters.
 It is actually a 12-stanza poem hand-written by my late father when he was working in Africa back in the 1970s, while my mum, my sisters and I remained in Singapore.
 The poem reflected how much he missed his family, his deep love for us, and the core Chinese family values of harmony, benevolence, righteousness, courtesy, wisdom, honesty, loyalty, and filial piety.
 This was one of several poems he wrote, which really struck a chord with me.
 Having the poem on my arms is a way of reminding me of my family in Singapore, and how much my values, passed on from my dad, guide the work of my hands for the community.

-WORKING AS A PEER LIFE COACH AND COUNSELLOR FOR GUYS
+MY COMMITMENT AS A COUNSELLOR FOR GUYS

 I am a very keen listener, patient yet firm, curious yet open to sharing my experience as a peer and mentor.

 I am a people-person and will always put myself out there in the service of blokes who will benefit from my experience and expertise.